kyverno/policy-reporter-docs/docs/policy-reporter/integrations.md

 ### Grafana Loki

 Policy Reporter can send results directly to Grafana Loki without the need of Promtail.
-Each result includes all available information as labels as well as a source label with policy-reporter as value.
-To query all messages from Policy Reporter, use `{source="policy-reporter"}` as the query.
+Each result includes all available information as labels as well as a createdBy label with policy-reporter as value.
+To query all messages from Policy Reporter, use `{createdBy="policy-reporter"}` as the query.

 #### Options